All Episodes

 No, no, no.

-We have to where's that oil?
+We have to, where's that oil?

 We knew it was going to be the worst oil spill in the history of oil spills.

-Oh, we're missing one third of the oil.
+We're missing one-third of the oil.

 Where's the oil?